- Search The Registry

 - About Us

 *Charles Richard Patterson’s birth in 1833 is celebrated on this date.
 He was a Black slave who gained his own freedom and became an inventor and carriage company entrepreneur.

-After Charles Patterson's death in 1910, his eldest son took over the family business.
+After Charles Patterson died in 1910, his eldest son took over the family business.
 Noticing more and more of the "funny-looking horseless" carriages on the road, he reported to the company's board, "In 1902 there was one car to 65,000 people, and by 1909 there was one vehicle for every 800 people...I believe it's time for us to build a Patterson horseless carriage."
-On September 23, 1915, young Patterson saw his dream roll off the assembly line-an awkward-looking two-door coupe.
+On September 23, 1915, young Patterson saw his dream roll off the assembly line-an an awkward-looking two-door coupe.

 However, C.R.
 Patterson and Sons could not compete, with Henry Ford, on his way to becoming one of the world's largest automobile manufacturers.
 In 1939, the company closed its big wooden doors.
 Most believe that C.R.
 Patterson would have been saddened but very proud to know that his name on a product still meant the highest quality.